Course code: LPXT111P

 Voracious readers of all kinds of literature will find this course engaging and thought-provoking; however, this course is also suited to people who have gained a fascination for the ancient world through different means, be it movies, television, or video games, and want to expand their knowledge of these cultures through some fun, entertaining, and often moving reading.

-I am envisaging this as an 8-week course, with one two-hour session each week.
 The sections will be organised thematically, and will cover the following topics from the perspective of both Greece and Rome:

 Gods and people: epic poetry (Homer, Virgil) Love and loss: lyric poetry (Sappho and other Greek lyrics, Catullus) Anger and blood: tragedy (Aeschylus, Sophocles, and Euripides, Seneca) Laughter and mockery: comedy (Aristophanes, Plautus) The life of ordinary people (Lysias, Terence, and material from papyri) How to write history (Herodotus, Thucydides, Livy, Tacitus) Politics: how to influence people… and not make many friends (Demosthenes, Cicero) Myths and how to have fun with them (Lucian of Samosata, Ovid)